jamesr101/project-01/readme.md

 ## Future features

-If I had more time, I would like to try and make the game playable on mobile.
-I would need to make a button panel that would appear on a touch device to replace the keyboard inputs.
+If I had more time, I would like to try and make the game playable on a touchscreen device.
+I would need to make a controls modal that would appear on a touch device to replace the keyboard inputs.

 Different levels could be added to the game with different patterns of mine positioning and different fish spawning at different depths.

-I would also like to improve the animations of the submarine (such as adding bubbles/ending movements when moving) and improving the animations of the fish, particularly in allowing them to move diagonally.
+I would also like to improve the animations of the submarine (such as adding animated bubbles when it is moving) and improving the animations of the fish, particularly in allowing them to move diagonally.